-We are currently recruiting for 2 Co-opted Governors and a Parent Governor.
+We are currently recruiting for 2 Co-opted Governors.

 Co-opted governors form a key part of the governing body, bringing skills and expertise in specific areas as well as a more independent view of the school's strategic direction.

 - Ensuring clarity of vision, ethos and strategic direction of the school

 - Holding the school leaders to account for the educational and financial performance of the school